| | | | | | | | | |

 If you’re an avid forager like me, you probably look forward to springtime all year round.
 It’s not just the joy of cold days finally passing, the sun setting later, or the paths lined with pink and white blossom trees — it’s the scent of wild garlic filling the woodlands.
 Even if you haven’t foraged for wild garlic before, no worries — I’ll teach you all about it below!

-Wild garlic pairs with countless recipes, thanks to its mild and delicate garlicky buttery flavor.
+Wild garlic pairs with countless recipes, thanks to its mild and delicate garlicky buttery flavour.
 This particular one was inspired by a local café.
-Wild garlic falafels are just like ordinary falafels: crunchy, crispy, herby, and loaded with plant-based protein … but somehow even tastier.

 Wild garlic in the woods with the sun shining through the trees.